robinrodricks/FluentFTP/README.md

     - Asynchronous support for the `IAsyncEnumerable` pattern for `GetListing` methods (see `GetListingAsyncEnumerable`)
     - All asynchronous methods can be cancelled midway by passing a `CancellationToken`
     - All asynchronous methods honor the `ReadTimeout` and automatically cancel themselves if timed out
-    - Improves thread safety by cloning the FTP control connection for file transfers (optional)
+    - Asynchronous support for [progress tracking](https://github.com/robinrodricks/FluentFTP/wiki/File-Transfer#how-can-i-track-the-progress-of-file-transfers) of file transfers during data upload/download
     - Implements its own internal locking in an effort to keep transactions synchronized
   - **Extensible:**
     - Easily add custom logging/tracing functionality using industry-standard [`ILogger`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-6.0) interface